Fred Savage: Directing and producing

 Besides directing several episodes, Savage co-produced the Disney Channel Original Series Phil of the Future.
 In 2007, he was nominated for a Directors Guild award for the Phil episode "Not-So-Great-Great Grandpa".

 Savage has served as a producer for several episodes of It's Always Sunny in Philadelphia, Friends with Benefits, Party Down, Phil of the Future, The Crazy Ones, and Happy Endings.

-In 2007, he made his feature film directing debut with the film Daddy Day Camp for which he was nominated worst director for the Golden Raspberry Awards.
+In 2007, he made his feature film directorial debut with the children's comedy film Daddy Day Camp, for which he was nominated for Worst Director at the 28th Golden Raspberry Awards.

 Misconduct allegations

 In 1993, Savage, then 16, and his Wonder Years co-star Jason Hervey were accused of sexual harassment in a lawsuit filed by the show's former costume designer.
 Monique Long alleged the young actors "verbally and physically harassed her daily," with her complaints over their behavior ignored by the show's staff.
-That lawsuit was also settled out of court.
-Actress Alley Mills, who played Arnold family matriarch Norma on the show, called those allegations against Savage "completely ridiculous" in a 2018 interview with Yahoo!
-Entertainment, claiming the lawsuit prompted The Wonder Years cancellation after six seasons.
-"I just thought this was a joke.
-You know, they bought her off, which really made me mad," she said of network executives' decision to settle with Long.
-"They wanted to avoid a scandal or something, but it made them look guilty.
-You know, you don't pay someone off when there was no crime, you just fire the girl."
-A state welfare worker, who was required to be with Fred Savage at all times under California Labor Law, dismissed the allegations, saying "It's absurd.
-If Fred said anything, 20 people would have heard it — he was miced most of the time."
+The lawsuit was settled out of court.

 In March 2018, a costume designer on The Grinder accused Savage of assault and intimidation and filed a complaint in Los Angeles Superior Court alleging crimes including assault, battery, and gender discrimination.
 Savage denied the allegations.
 Fox later stated that an investigation cleared the actor of any wrongdoing.

 On May 6, 2022, Savage was fired as executive producer and director of The Wonder Years reboot after an investigation into alleged inappropriate conduct.
+While Savage stated that "some of the claims were untrue", he also stated that he was going to work on changing any perceived negative behavior.

+Personal life

+Savage married his childhood friend Jennifer Lynn Stone on August 7, 2004.
+They have three children.